TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 14/Leviticus 14.8.md

 ---

-And he that is to be cleansed shall wash his clothes, and shave off all his hair, and bathe himself in water; and he shall be clean: and after that he shall come into the camp, but shall dwell outside his tent seven days.
+"He who is to be cleansed shall wash his clothes, and shave off all his hair, and bathe himself in water; and he shall be clean.
+After that he shall come into the camp, but shall dwell outside his tent seven days.